PeterBuckel/SyntheticDust/README.md

 # Synthetic Dust Generator

-This repository provides the code related to our paper: "" which was accepted at XXX.
 The code generates artificial dust-like particles that are heterogeneously distributed.
 Additionally, our method simulates the temporal flow of dust generated during tillage.
 Starting with a dust-free image, progressing to a dense dust appearance.

 Further information is available at: https://agriscapes-dataset.com/